Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nightmare.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend
-statblock: inline
+aliases: ["Nightmare"]
 ---
 # Nightmare
 *Source: Monster Manual p.
-235, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Mythic Odysseys of Theros, Curse of Strahd, Critical Role: Call of the Netherdeep*
+235, Curse of Strahd.
+Available in the SRD.*

 A nightmare appears in a cloud of roiling smoke, its mane, tail, and hooves wreathed in flame.
 The creature's unearthly black form moves with supernatural speed, vanishing in a cloud of brimstone as quickly as it appeared.